NicoPANW/Contrail_Cookbook/docs/index.md

 ### Interface Route Tables

-It allows to create a "static" route _without a next-hop_ since tied to a VMI.
+It allows to create a "static" route _without a next-hop_ since tied to a port (VMI).
 Note that we can set a community of our choice or select a well-known community or both.

+It can be attached either to a port (VMI) or to an interface of an SI (service-chain).

 WE created in vSRX_4 a new loopback 7.7.7.7/32.

 Below first we need to create a static route 7.7.7.7/32.
 We also take the opportunity to add a community and a well-known-community.

+#### Attaching to a port

 ![Screenshot](img/routing/Routing-Interface-Route-Tables-set.png)

-Then we need to apply it to the Red VN.
+Then we need to apply it to a Port (VMI)

 ![Screenshot](img/routing/Routing-Interface-Route-Tables-set1.png)